shawjitesh/LeetCode75/README.md

 - **📦 Updated Build System** - All solutions now use Maven for compilation and execution with Java 21 support
 - **📚 Enhanced Documentation** - Updated README with comprehensive Maven build instructions and project structure
 - **✅ Added Longest ZigZag Path in a Binary Tree** solution with efficient O(n) DFS approach for finding maximum zigzag path length
+- **✅ Added Lowest Common Ancestor of a Binary Tree** solution with efficient O(n) recursive DFS approach for finding LCA of two nodes
 - **✅ Added Path Sum III** solution with efficient O(n²) iterative stack-based DFS approach for counting paths with target sum
 - **✅ Added Count Good Nodes in Binary Tree** solution with efficient O(n) DFS approach for tracking maximum values in paths
 - **✅ Added Leaf-Similar Trees** solution with efficient O(n + m) DFS approach for comparing tree leaf sequences